Amitkaushal15/Lifestyle_store/README.md

-# This is a Project by Internshala
+# This is a Project By InternShala

+## LifeStyle_Store
+* A simple PHP based shoping site Clone.